ludoaubert/linkedboxdraw/README.md

 Your Diagram Data Privacy:

 Your diagrams may hold sensitive information.
 Your diagram data will never be uploaded anywhere.
 It is held in two files which are yours.
-It is up to you to share them with whoever you want, or not.
+It is up to you to share them with whoever you want (for example via e-mail, github...), or not.
 By the way, your equivalent of diagdata.js may hold sensitive information, unlike your equivalent of contexts.js which holds non sensitive by nature geometric information.